bit-part/MTML-ST2/README.md

 ## Usage

-You can use this completion, when you input "<" in html or php file.
+You can use this feature when you input "<" in html or php file.
 When you set extension as ".mtml" or ".tmpl" , please change Syntax as html.

 ## Example

 ![Example](http://bit-part.github.com/data/img_mtml-st2.png)

-* [B]：Block Tag
+* [B] : Block Tag
-* [F]：Function Tag
+* [F] : Function Tag
-* [C]：Conditional Tag
+* [C] : Conditional Tag

 ![Modifier Example](http://bit-part.github.com/data/img_mtml-st2_modifier.png)

 Ctrl + Space

-* [M]：Modifier
+* [M] : Modifier

 ---